clvv/fasd/README.md

 # Introduction

-If you're like me, you use your shell to navigate and launch applications.
-Fasd helps you do that more efficiently.
+If you use your shell to navigate and launch applications, fasd can help you do it more efficiently.
 With fasd, you can open files regardless of which directory you are in.
 Just with a few key strings, fasd can find a "frecent" file or directory and open it with command you specify.
 Below are some hypothetical situations, where you can type in the command on the left and fasd will "expand" your command into the right side.
 Pretty magic, huh?

 ```
   v def conf       =>     vim /some/awkward/path/to/type/default.conf